 Read more about Circularity and what Paneros is doing about it here.

 At Paneros, we know that Sustainability doesn't end with products, and must include all of the people involved.
 We are committed to inclusiveness across every facet of our business, including the models and media personalities we work with and promote.
 We also believe in offering expanded sizing to include everyone, including our oversized Hawaiian for everyBODY line, and we are excited to expand our sizing in our women's ready to wear line as well.

 Right now we are just a two person (and a dog) team, but we are committed to developing and promoting a diverse workforce representative of the region we work in.
 We promise to be transparent and will be featuring our employees on the site alongside ourselves.
 Because that's how it should be.

 Additionally, for 2020 we donated 10% of proceeds to the CDC Foundation and the ACLU.
-For 2021, we have joined the 1% for the Planet philanthropic pledge.
+Since 2021, we have been a member of the 1% for the Planet philanthropic pledge.